ykawai6581/obslog_generator/README.md

 you can either download obslog for all observations or choose a specific date.

-### 3: to quickly generate obslog for a specific date
+### 3: generate simplified obslog

 	python obslog_generator.py --obsdate=221121 --bypass

-this will bypass the login to MuSCAT2 wiki, which can be slow sometimes. (just retrieving the obslog is much quicker) <br/> this might be useful when checking the obstimes, focus etc, during observations. <br/>
+this will only retrieve obstimes, exptimes and focus from the obslog. <br/>
-so running this version of the command will be much quicker but at the expense of weather information and comments. example output looks like this.
+this is much quicker because login to MuSCAT2 wiki is bypassed, which can be slow sometimes. <br/> this might be useful when checking obslog during observations. example output looks like this.

 	_________________________________________________
 	TOI05543.01